rkdud007/blog/content/blog/joy-of-learning.md

 And I know to understand properly, it takes time.
 It takes lots of effort to solve the puzzle, dozens and dozens of times of practice to get familiar with the language -- language in terms of high-level interface that represents abstraction.
 And the more fundamental truth we are craving, the more time it takes and the more challenging it is.
 But it's powerful, like the beauty of math.
 Every phenomenon is explained in one single abstraction.

 So yes, I'll keep learning while not losing curiosity for the world.
 I'll open and expand my world wider.
-Consciously listen to where my passion is heading, and enjoy the hard work toward freedom.
+Consciously listen to where my passion is heading, and enjoy the hard work toward freedom :)